 "d" "Directory" matches a directory. "e" "Exists" matches an existing file.
 This is the default when option is not supplied. "f" "File" matches a plain file.
-Special files, like symbolic links or sockets, return 0.
-"1" "Link" matches a symbolic link.
+Special files, like symbolic links or sockets, return 0. "l" "Link" matches a symbolic link.
 "0" "Owned" matches a file owned by the current user.
-Always returns 1 on WINDOWS systems. "r" "Read" matches a file which can be read by the current user. "s" "Size" returns the file size. "w" "Write" matches a file which can be written by the current user. "x" "eXecute" matches a file with execute permission.
-Always returns 1 on WINDOWS systems. " z " "Zero" matches a zero length file. "p" "stamP" returns a string in dd/mm/yyyy hh:mm:ss format indicating the time of last modification. "n" "owNer" returns the name of the owner of the file. "g" "Group" returns the name of the group of the file.
+Always returns 1 on WINDOWS systems. "r" "Read" matches a file which can be read by the current user. "s" "Size" returns the file size. " w " "Write" matches a file which can be written by the current user. "x" "eXecute" matches a file with execute permission.
+Always returns 1 on WINDOWS systems. "z" "Zero" matches a zero length file. "p" "stamP" returns a string in dd/mm/yyyy hh:mm:ss format indicating the time of last modification. "n" "owNer" returns the name of the owner of the file. "g" "Group" returns the name of the group of the file.
 Always returns an empty string on WINDOWS systems. "У" "sYstem" returns a value which uniquely identifies the file system that contains the file.

-Examples:if state("~/MyFile") then call MyRoutine MyRoutine will be called when ~/MyFile exists.

-owner = state("MyFile", "n")

-owner = state("MyFile", "owner")

-Notes: On WINDOWS systems, fname may be surrounded with quotes.

-When the information query succeeds, STATE() and LSTATE() set the RC REXX variable to 0.
-When the query fails, STATE() and LSTATE() return 0, and set the RC REXX variable to a string describing the reason the query failed.
+Examples s: if state e("~/MyFile") then call MyRoutine 1 e will be called when ~/MyFile exists. owner = state("MyFile", "n") owner = state("MyFile", "owner") Notes: On WIND DWS systems, fname may be surrounded with quotes. nformation query succeeds, STATE() and LSTATE() REXX variable to 0. - uery fails, STATE() and LSTATE() return 0, and set XX variable to a string describing the reason the query stime(str) sets the system time according to the str string which must be in 'dd/mm/yyyy hh:mm:ss' format.stime returns 0 when the call succeeds.